Building Stiffness Matrix¤

 Coloring Algorithm

-from tatva_coloring import distance2_color_and_seeds
+from tatva.sparse import ColoredMatrix

-print(f"Number of colors required: {jnp.max(colors) + 1}")
+print(f"Number of colors required: {jnp.max(colored_matrix.colors) + 1}")

 Number of colors required: 8